 This course introduces students to the symptoms and enforcement of organized crime.
 Topics include the legal system's role in investigating and prosecuting organized crime, the legal and moral issues involved with various vice crimes, techniques employed to investigate white-collar crimes, and national terrorist activities.
-(FT) Associate Degree Credit & transfer to CSU and/or private colleges and universities.
+(FT) AA/AS; CSU.